-- ➤ To allow student to gain hands-on experience in a professional setting, to apply theoretical knowledge to real-world situations in industry, research, or pathology - ➤ To enhance practical skills relevant to field of study, including laboratory techniques, data analysis, and problem-solving in a professional context. - ➤ To facilitate opportunities for students to build professional relationships and networks within the industry or research community, promoting career development - ➤ To conceptualize a research project, conduct literature study and perform research as per guidelines and to communicate scientific research data into a project report
+- To allow student to gain hands-on experience in a professional setting, to apply theoretical knowledge to real-world situations in industry, research, or pathology - To enhance practical skills relevant to field of study, including laboratory techniques, data analysis, and problem-solving in a professional context. - ➤ To facilitate opportunities for students to build professional relationships and networks within the industry or research community, promoting career development - > To conceptualize a research project, conduct literature study and perform research as per guidelines. - > Teach student to communicate scientific research data into a project report

-- Students will gain practical experience in a professional setting, applying theoretical knowledge and skills to real-world situations in industry, research.
-Build professional networks within the research community and industry facilitating career development. - ➤ Independently identify Research problems, write proposals, and learn best methods of conducting research - > Students will learn to identify specific research goals that contribute to the scientific community and address societal challenges. - > Students will acquire skills to communicate scientific research findings through the preparation of a comprehensive project report.
+- > Students will gain practical experience in a professional setting, applying theoretical knowledge and skills to real-world situations in industry, research - ➤ Build professional networks within the research community and industry facilitating career development. - Students will learn to identify specific research goals that contribute to the scientific community and address societal challenges. - > Students will acquire skills to communicate scientific research findings through the preparation of a comprehensive project report.